 So, you’re thinking of renovating your office space, and you’re wondering – what needs to happen before someone breaks out the hammer and nails and disturbs the office peace?
-Here are a few things to consider doing at the beginning for a smoother remodeling process.
+Here are a few things to consider doing at the beginning for a smoother office renovation.

 1. Gather input from your employees